MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 7. In the **Sync knowledge article attachments to portal** section, set the **Sync attachments to portal** toggle to **Yes**.
 More information: [Update knowledge article attachments for portal](customer-service-hub-user-guide-knowledge-article.md#update-knowledge-article-attachments-for-portal).

-8. In the **Origins allow list** section, add your origins links to the **Add origin links** field.
+8. In the **Origins allowlist** section, add your origins links to the **Add origin links** field.
 More information: [Configure origins allow list for knowledge articles](configure-knowledge-article-origin-allow-list.md#configure-origins-allow-list-for-knowledge-articles).

 9. In the **Knowledge search logic** section, set the **Set search mode as all** toggle to **Yes**.
 More information: [Set up knowledge search logic](#set-up-knowledge-search-logic).